When Science morphs into Music.

 With “The Sound of Data”, the FNR, the University of Luxembourg, the Rockhal and the Institute of Science and Technology (LIST) aim at building bridges between science and music.
 The idea is to create music from data, usually available in visual form.
 This process is called sonification.
-Valery Vermeulen, a Belgium-based mathematician, musician, and an expert in the field of sonification will convert these data sets into musical building blocks that musicians will later work with.
+Valery Vermeulen, a Belgium-based mathematician, musician, and an expert in the field of sonification will introduce musicians, who will be part of the project’s artist residency, to the concept and process of sonification and help them create a music work based on sonified data sets.
 The outcome of this creative process will be performed live on 3 December at the Rockhal.

 Let’s meet the researchers of the University of Luxembourg and of LIST, who collected the data for this project, and learn more about both their data sets and their motivation.

 “We wanted to do something related to our research and at the same time to the infrastructure in the Belval area,” says Emmanuel Defay, Head of Unit Nanotechnology at Luxembourg Institute of Science and Technology (LIST).
 “Since we work with piezoelectric materials here in our research team, we came up with the idea to use these piezoelectric materials to collect noise from vehicles,” the researcher explains.